 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Nestlé reported total greenhouse gas emissions of approximately 87,540,000,000 kg CO2e, comprising 3,160,000,000 kg CO2e from Scope 1, 310,000,000 kg CO2e from Scope 2, and a significant 84,080,000,000 kg CO2e from Scope 3 emissions.
+In 2023, Nestlé reported total greenhouse gas emissions of approximately 87,540,000,000 kg CO2e, with emissions distributed across Scope 1 (3,150,000,000 kg CO2e), Scope 2 (310,000,000 kg CO2e), and Scope 3 (72,930,000,000 kg CO2e).
 The company has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its entire value chain by 2050, using 2018 as the baseline year.
 Nestlé's near-term targets include a 50.4% reduction in absolute Scope 1, 2, and 3 emissions by 2030.
-This encompasses emissions from purchased goods and services, fuel and energy-related activities, waste generated in operations, and various transportation activities.
-Additionally, the company plans to increase its sourcing of renewable electricity from 33.4% in 2018 to 100% by 2025.
-Long-term goals include a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2050, alongside a 75% reduction in Scope 3 emissions related to forest, land, and agriculture (FLAG) by the same year.
-Nestlé is also committed to achieving no deforestation in its primary commodities linked to deforestation by 2025.
-These initiatives reflect Nestlé's commitment to sustainability and its proactive approach to addressing climate change within the food and beverage sector.
+This encompasses emissions from purchased goods and services, fuel and energy-related activities, waste generated in operations, and various transportation and distribution activities.
+Additionally, the company plans to increase its annual sourcing of renewable electricity from 33.4% in 2018 to 100% by 2025.
+Furthermore, Nestlé is committed to reducing its Scope 3 emissions related to deforestation-linked commodities by 50% by 2030 and aims for a 75% reduction by 2050.
+These targets reflect Nestlé's dedication to sustainability and its proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents